stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 permalink: "/google-drive.html"
 ---

 Use this as a Google Apps Script in a Google Spreadsheet to find the file name, last modified date, created date, and URL of all documents inside a folder or Google drive.
 Just use the Google Drive ID.
-Find the Google drive ID by doing X. Add the script as an Apps Script by doing Y.
+Find the Google drive ID by doing X. Add the script as an Apps Script by doing Y. It has some error detection in case you hit "Exception: Unexpected error while getting the method or property openById on object DocumentApp."

 ```
 function listGoogleDocsInFolder(folder) {